Jorge-de-la-Flor/Jorge-de-la-Flor/README.md

 **Designing embedded and distributed systems for real-world sensing, estimation, and control**

-I build cyber-physical systems where noisy sensor data, constrained computation, and asynchronous communication must be handled to achieve reliable state estimation and system behaviour.
+I build cyber-physical systems where noisy sensor data, constrained computation, and asynchronous communication must be managed to achieve reliable state estimation and system behaviour.
 </div>

 ---